Sacramento Lawyers Represent Workers in Wrongful Termination Cases

 Even if an employee is under an “at will” employment contract, wrongful termination can still occur.
-Our lawyers at Mastagni Holstedt, A Professional Corporation have decades of experience protecting clients’ rights and seeking fair compensation in their wrongful termination cases.
+Our lawyers at Mastagni Holstedt, APC have decades of experience protecting clients’ rights and seeking fair compensation in their wrongful termination cases.

 How does California view employment?